twistsmyth/interview-address-book/README.md

 ## Technologies

 * Use any database/datastore
-* Use any backend technology/framework that is appropriate
+* Use any backend technology/framework that is appropriate for the position you are applying for
-* Use any UI technology/framework that is appropriate
+* Use any UI technology/framework that is appropriate for the position you are applying for

 ## Assumptions